vipalade/vipalade/README.md

-- 👋 Hi, I’m @vipalade
+- 👋 Hi, I’m Valentin
-- 👀 I’m interested in cross-platform C++ development
+- 👀 I’m interested in cross-platform C++ development, distributed systems and more...

 <!---